spack/spack-tutorial/tutorial_environments.rst

    $ spack env activate myproject

 Once you enter an environment, ``spack find`` shows only what is in the current environment.
-That's nothing, so far:
+We just created this environment, so we have a clean slate -- 0 packages:

 .. code-block:: console

    $ spack find
    ==> In environment myproject
    ==> No root specs
    ==> 0 installed packages

 The ``spack find`` output is still *slightly* different.
 It tells you